 Hold the hose you attached to the outlet spout up in the air so it is above the level of the pump.
 Pour the water into the hose.
 Place your thumb over the top of the hose and turn the pump on.
 Give it a minute to build up pressure and then you should feel the water against your thumb.
 Turn the pump off.

 Disconnect the hose from the pump and reconnect the water line.
 Open one of your faucets and turn the pump on.
 You should see water running in a few seconds.
-Close the faucet, turn off the pump and you are done.
+Turn off the faucet and the pump.

 Items you will need